tobeoren/TTS-LiveChat-YT/README.md

 Once you've installed the required libraries and obtained the YouTube API key and livestream ID, you are ready to run the YouTube Live Chat Text-to-Speech (TTS) Bot.
 Simply execute the Python script, and the bot will start monitoring the live chat of the specified YouTube livestream, converting chat messages to speech in real-time.

 Remember to use the bot responsibly and respect the YouTube community guidelines when using it during live streams.
 Enjoy engaging with your audience in a more interactive and accessible way!

+# **NOTE: YOU CAN USE THIS CODE FOR FREE BUT PLEASE INCLUDE A LINK TO MY GITHUB IN YOUR DESCRIBTION.
+THANKYOU.**